rushitgit/rushitgit/README.md

 🔭 I’m currently working on Data Pipelining Application and a Quizzing Application.

-🌱 I’m always learning, with a particular focus on Spring and Machine Learning.
+🌱 I’m always learning, with a particular focus on the evolving Spring Ecosystem and Machine Learning.

 💬 Ask me about anything related to coding, tech, or software development.
 I'm always eager to chat!